 7 Questions (And Answers) About Birds Pecking Spray Foam Roofs

 There’s a lot of material out there about spray foam roofs and why they’re so great.
 But hey, a great roof is only as good as the elements it holds up against.
-For the climate here around Cleveland, OH, one element that gets asked is bird pecking.
+One element that gets asked about the climate here around Cleveland, OH is bird pecking.